9 apu ug labs 8

 Foundations: Build capacity for critical thinking, reasoning and communication.

-Understanding India: India’s history, society and possible futures
+Understanding India: India’s history, society and possible future.

 We offer broad introductory courses for you to have a good foundation and clear understanding of mechanics, electricity, heat, light and wave phenomena.
-Core courses have an integrated tutorial and laboratory component.
+These courses have an integrated tutorial and laboratory component.

 Students must be prepared for the world of work at the end of the programme should they choose to enter it.
 We aim to provide the required skills and competencies for this through a Minor featuring courses in an Occupational or Interdisciplinary theme.
 These sets of courses are aimed to provide both conceptual understanding and skills and tools that will allow students to contribute through work and further study.